Experimental Design

 Assemble reference-guided transcriptome

-The reads were aligned to the reference genome with HISAT (Kim et al. 2019), followed by the reconstruction of transcripts with StringTie (or PsiCLASS).
-Transcript and gene counts were generated from the alignments using featurecounts (Liao et al. 2014), HTSeq-count (Anders et al. 2015) or Ballgown, as detailed in Pertea et al. (2016).
+The reads were aligned to the reference genome with HiSAT2 v2.2.1 (Kim et al. 2019), followed by the reconstruction of transcripts with StringTie v3.0.0.
+Transcript and gene counts were generated from the alignments using Ballgown (implemented in StringTie v3.0.0), as detailed in Pertea et al. (2016).

 CONDA_NAME="ref-trans" # genomics